s-bau/recommandation-de-films/README.md

 # Recommandation de films (Film recommendations)

-Creation of a Python application containing a movie recommendation system and a dashboard on film characteristics
+A Python application containing a movie recommendation system and a Tableau dashboard on film characteristics

 Group Project 2 at Wild Code School (8 weeks)